Cardinals vs. Giants Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has collected 68 hits with nine doubles, two triples, 13 home runs and 19 walks.
-He has driven in 45 runs with two stolen bases.
+- Nolan Arenado has 70 hits with nine doubles, two triples, 13 home runs, 19 walks and 45 RBI.
+He's also stolen two bases.

-- Arenado enters this game looking to extend his six-game hit streak.
-In his last 10 outings he is batting .361 with three doubles, a triple, four home runs, four walks and 10 RBI.
+- Arenado brings a seven-game streak with at least one hit into this contest.
+During his last 10 games he is hitting .378 with two doubles, a triple, four home runs, three walks and nine RBI.

 Arenado Recent Games